-In the last 3 years, Intel IT has increased the performance of their computing environment in areas of compute capacity, storage, and network as detailed in Table 4, and are providing IT services to an additional 11,000 employees, all while reducing the overall carbon emissions of IT operations.
+storage, and network as detailed in Table 4, and are providing IT services to an additional 11,000 employees, all while reducing the overall carbon emissions of IT operations.

 One of the primary ways Intel IT is delivering reductions in its carbon footprint is through server consolidation.
-In keeping up with Moore's law and every increasing computing demand Intel IT have settled on a 4-year server refresh policy.
+In keeping up with Moore's law and ever increasing computing demand, Intel IT have settled on a 4-year server refresh policy.
 One server with the latest processing technology can replace as many as 10 four year-old servers.
 The refresh strategy has allowed them to double compute capacity and lower costs.
-In 2010, server refresh saved an estimated 28,000 metric tons in $CO_2$ ; this is the equivalent of the carbon captured by 8,000 acres of pine forest in a year.
+In 2010, server refresh saved an estimated 28,000 metric tons in CO_2 ; this is the equivalent of the carbon captured by 8000 acres of pine forest in a year.

-Intel IT have also introduced an aggressive server virtualization strategy which has increase the utilization of their servers leading to a further 2,500 metric tons of carbon footprint reduction in 2010.
-Improving the management of workload distribution of servers within the data center has allowed Intel IT to optimize server utilization further allowing them to power off over 2,300 servers.
-Overall efficiency efforts at Intel IT have reduced the number of servers from a high of 100k to 75k.
+Intel IT have also introduced an aggressive server virtualization strategy that has increased the utilization of their servers, leading to a further 2500 metric tons of carbon footprint reduction in 2010.
+Improving the management of workload distribution of servers within the data center has allowed Intel IT to optimize server utilization, further allowing them to power off over 2300 servers.
+Overall, efficiency efforts at Intel IT have reduced the number of servers from a high of 100k to 75k.